MeanderingProgrammer/render-markdown.nvim/README.md

 require('render-markdown').setup({
     -- Whether Markdown should be rendered by default or not enabled = true,
+    -- Vim modes that will show a rendered view of the markdown file, :h mode(), for -- all enabled components.
+Individual components can be enabled for other modes.
+    -- Remaining modes will be unaffected by this plugin. render_modes = { 'n', 'c', 't' },
     -- Maximum file size (in MB) that this plugin will attempt to render -- Any file larger than this will effectively be ignored max_file_size = 10.0,